ramon-san/WebDevelopmentProjects/3_LanguageGuesser/README.md

 # Language Guesser

-> Code of a very basic website (that isn't published) that I did along side a web development course.
+> Code of a very basic NodeJS project that I did along side a web development course.

 **Generic:** This code has be run using NodeJS, it is not meant to be a website.
 It was made for didactical reasons and uses a bunch of different NodeJS packages to work.
 The purpose of this code is to consolidate all the things I´ve been shown in the course so far.